 For many sports watch companies, incorporating activities like hiking into a standard list of activities has been a problem with most sports watches.

-Overall, the Instinct is a sleek compass that accurately tells you the direction you’re going and tracks your taking route.
+Overall, the Instinct is a sleek compass that accurately tells you your direction and tracks your route.

 Unlike the Phoenix, the monochrome display doesn’t allow for a map.
 Instead, the route you follow is drawn via GPS markers in a very simple line drawing.